The Essential Tennessee Distilleries Near Nashville

-Nestled in the beautiful scenery of rural Tennessee, this 140-year-old distillery was established by Nashville merchant George Dickel back in 1878, and remains one of the oldest distilleries in Tennessee.
-Fun fact: The distillery operated secretly during Prohibition touting itself as a medicinal spirit factory outsourcing their manufacturing to Kentucky.
-Now the brand offers a wide range of traditional hearty whiskys and new infusions including an aged 90 proof, a chill-filtered smooth rye, and Hot Dickel, a spicy Tabasco hot sauce-infused whisky.
-Feel free to stock up on funky souvenirs at the gift shop that mimics an old-school country general store, after enjoying the one hour tour offered daily.
-Whatever you do, just don't argue that they should spell Dickel whisky with an "e" -- despite producing American hooch, the company prefers the Scottish traditional spelling.
+Nestled in the beautiful scenery of rural Tennessee, this distillery was established as Cascade Hollow Distillery by Nashville merchant George Dickel back in 1878 and remains one of the oldest distilleries in Tennessee.
+Now the brand offers a wide range of traditional hearty whiskys including various ages of Tennessee whisky, a charcoal-mellowed rye and periodic special small batch releases under the Cascade Moon brand.
+Feel free to stock up on funky souvenirs at the gift shop that mimics an old-school country general store, after enjoying the one-hour tour offered daily.
+Whatever you do, just don't argue that they should spell Dickel whisky with an "e"—despite producing American hooch, the company prefers the Scottish traditional spelling.

 Distance from Nashville: 40 minutes

-Leiper’s Fork whiskey is nod to the way frontier American settlers with limited access to barrels made whiskey.
-Leiper’s Old Natchez line is clear and untouched by oak barrels.
-It has a higher percentage of barley than most Tennessee whiskeys, mimicking whiskeys from Scotland and Ireland.
-Housed in a barn fashioned from a 200-year-old cabin, this distillery brings historical frontier tradition to this prominent Nashville suburb.
-You can take in the whole thing on a comprehensive tour for just $10.
+Leiper’s Fork whiskey is a nod to the way frontier American settlers made whiskey, and their impressive versions of bourbon, Tennessee whiskey and rye benefit from years in oak barrels.
+Housed in a barn fashioned from a 200-year-old cabin, this distillery brings historical tradition to this prominent Nashville suburb.
+You can take in the whole thing on a comprehensive tour for just $18.

-Founded by German immigrant candle maker Charles Nelson and later taken over by his wife Louisa, Nelson’s Green Brier Distillery’s tradition is now carried on by his two great-great-great-grandsons (talk about a family business).
-The distillery now boasts whiskeys and bourbons inspired by the pre-Prohibition method made famous by their ancestors, and the pair even created Louisa’s -- a coffee, caramel, and pecan liqueur inspired by their great-great-great-grandmother.
-Head down for their big Fourth of July bash that just so happens to also be the birthday of their great-great-great grandfather, celebrate a historic family legacy with all-day free tastings.
+Founded by German immigrant merchant Charles Nelson and later taken over by his wife Louisa, Nelson’s Green Brier Distillery’s tradition is now carried on by his two great-great-great-grandsons, Charlie and Andy.
+The distillery now boasts whiskeys and bourbons inspired by the pre-Prohibition method made famous by their ancestors, including a coffee-caramel-pecan liqueur named after Louisa, two bourbons, and a Tennessee whiskey.
+Daily distillery tours and tastings sell out early, so make reservations in advance.

 Distance from Nashville: 1 hour 30 minutes

-Probably one of the most recognizable brands of whiskey in the world, the famous brand is native to Lynchburg, Tennessee, and was founded in 1866 by businessman Jack Daniel, who apparently learned how to distill from a local preacher.
-The distillery offers several themed tours including a tasting tour, a motor tour and one accompanied by a traditional Southern meal.
+Probably one of the most recognizable brands of whiskey in the world, every drop of Jack Daniels is produced and shipped from the tiny town of Lynchburg, deep in the hollers of South Central Tennessee.
+Founded in 1866 by businessman Jack Daniel, who learned how to distill from a local preacher and an enslaved man named Nearest Green.
+The distillery offers several themed tours including a tasting tour, a motor tour, and one accompanied by a traditional Southern meal at Miss Mary Bobo’s boarding house nearby just off the town square.
 Its charcoal mellowed Old.
 No. 7 is a staple in most bars around the country, but the distillery is also known for Gentleman Jack, an incredibly smooth golden whiskey.
-The company even has its own specific brand of Tennessee flavor offering lesser-known products such as the hot cinnamon liqueur Tennessee Fire and its sweeter alternative the Tennessee Honey.

-Located in the quickly developing Nations neighborhood of West Nashville, this distillery is known for creating the American version of Irish Cream.
-Their Whisper Creek Tennessee Sipping Cream is their best seller, made with 100% aged whiskey blended with 30 all-natural flavors and dairy cream.
-You can also partake in standard Tennessee whiskey fare and gluten-free vodkas on their tasting tours.
+Located in the quickly developing Nations neighborhood of West Nashville, this distillery is best known for its line of premium whiskeys under the Davidson Reserve label and the popular Pickers Vodka.
+They also offer a delectable American version of Irish Cream with Whisper Creek Tennessee Sipping Cream, made with aged whiskey blended with 30 all-natural flavors and dairy cream.
+You can also partake in all of them on their tasting tours.